 Pulling up the Deliveroo app on my phone I went straight for Doolally.
 Once their menu popped up I chose something I have always eaten when I have been there, Butter Chicken.
 I normally like my curries to be spicy and I noticed you had the option to make it extra spicy.
 This was an option that I never had when I had eaten in Doolally, and I was looking forward to it.

 Butter Chicken aka Murg Makhani is a chicken dish in a mildly spiced tomato sauce.
 The Doolally version has chicken tikka in a fragrant creamy tomato sauce with fenugreek leaves.
-Chicken tikka is made with yoghurt.
+Chicken tikka main ingredients are yoghurt and chicken.
 Something a fussy eater like me doesn’t like eating but it adds something to this dish.
-My butter chicken came with basmati rice, poppadoms and I ordered a portion of plain nan bread.
+My butter chicken came with basmati rice, poppadoms and I ordered a portion of plain naan bread.

 The food arrived pretty quickly via the Deliveroo app which allowed me to track it.
 Which is handy as I had asked to have my order left outside the gate of my apartment complex.
 In these days of lockdown, the fewer people you interact with the better.
 The food came packaged rather neatly showcasing that this was no ordinary takeaway.

 So how did the butter chicken curry taste?
 Well ordering it extra spicy gave it a nice kick which I love and it tasted perfect to me.
 The basmati rice was fluffy and was perfect for the curry.

 I have always rated Doolally’s naan bread as the best I have had in Dublin and this was no exception.
 The naan bread I ordered kept up to this high standard.

 The typical poppadom is normally disc-shaped, but these were shaped like twisted nachos.
 They also tasted oh so good, especially with the mango chutney dip that came with it.